better-internet/radworks-docs/docs/using-radicle/clone.md

 ![Finding the clone command via the web interface](/img/web-interface_clone.png)

 If you choose not to use the web interface, you can also build the clone URL with the syntax `rad://<seed-id>/<project-urn>`, with the `rad:git:` portion of the URN removed.
-If you don't have either of these identifiers, ask the project's maintainer.
+Ask the project's maintainer if you don't have either of these identifiers.

 Use `rad clone` to fetch a copy of the project and check out the canonical branch on your local system.